AkeruAI/akeru/README.md

 ## Glossary

-For a list of terms and definitions used in this project, see the [Sprout Glossary](docs/GLOSSARY.md).
+For a list of terms and definitions used in this project, see the [Akeru Glossary](docs/GLOSSARY.md).

 ## License